10 Best HVAC

 When picking an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In Alabama, HVAC contractors must be licensed by the Board of Heating, Air Conditioning and Refrigeration Contractors.
 Contractors need to hold a surety bond and must complete a set number of continuing education hours annually.
 You should also look at reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and reports of great customer experiences.
+Pick a company with positive reviews and reports of good customer experiences.

 Get a written proposal before HVAC work starts.
 A full quote includes both labor and material costs.
 Make sure you understand and agree to all terms before signing the contract.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+Normally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

-There are several ways you can make your HVAC system more energy-efficient:
+There are a number of ways you can make your HVAC system more energy-efficient: